Social Media Policy

 - Please remember that the Huskie logo is specifically reserved for media directly related to the NIU Athletics program; the Presidential Seal is reserved for use on media related to the Office of the President, Board of Trustees, or formal university documents.

 - Accounts must have two or more administrators.
 Administrators may not be students.
-Please provide account administrator names to the Social Media & Digital Marketing Manager so she can help communicate recommendations and best practices with account managers, and keep the database up to date.
+Please provide account administrator names to the social media and digital marketing Manager so she can help communicate recommendations and best practices with account managers, and keep the database up to date.

-- When a page administrator leaves their role or the University, the other administrator(s) must change the password and update page administrators on the social channel and inform the Social Media & Digital Marketing Manager to keep the database up to date.
+- When a page administrator leaves their role or the university, the other administrator(s) must change the password and update page administrators on the social channel and inform the social media and digital marketing manager to keep the database up to date.

-- Monthly analytics and monitoring reports should be submitted to Marketing & Communications by the 15th of each month (for the previous month).
-The report can be accessed online: http://go.niu.edu/wuwkfx.
+- Monthly analytics and monitoring reports should be submitted to Marketing and Communications by the 15th of each month (for the previous month).
+View the online report.

 - Compliance with analytics and monitoring reporting will ensure inclusion on NIU's public social media directory.
 Non-compliance will put the account at risk for internal audit.

 - Follow NIU's social media response protocol, available in the social media toolkit.

 Policy Approved by President's Cabinet on August 15, 2011

 Social Media Content Strategist